woodenclock/.project-bah/README.md

 # .project-bah
-Volunteer management system for Big At Heart NPO.
+Volunteer Management System for Big At Heart NPO.